Nukesor/pueue/README.md

 It's supposed to work stand-alone and without any external integration.
 The idea is to keep it simple and to prevent feature creep.

+Also, **Pueue is considered feature-complete :tada:.**
+All features that were planned have been added and only minor improvements, bug-fixes and regular maintenance work will get merged.

-Hence, these features won't be included as they're out of scope:
+For the record, the follwing features weren't included as they're out of scope:

 - Distributed task management/execution.
 - Multi-user task management.